WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 This is my first data analytics project using Microsoft Excel.

-The project is an interactive dashboard that analyzes coffee shop sales data and provides insights into revenue, product performance, and store performance.
+The project is an interactive dashboard that analyses coffee shop sales data and provides useful insights into revenue, product performance, store performance, and sales trends.

 ## 📊 Features

 - Revenue analysis
 - Monthly sales trends
-- Product performance
+- Product performance analysis
-- Store performance
+- Store performance analysis
 - Hourly sales analysis
-- Interactive dashboard using Pivot Tables, Pivot Charts, and Slicers
+- Interactive dashboard created using Pivot Tables, Pivot Charts, and Slicers

 ## 🛠️ Tools Used